 Pleading nolo contendere or “no contest” is nearly identical to a guilty plea.
 It is rarely considered in DUI cases and is generally reserved for lesser, non-criminal motor vehicle violations.

-Contact Lancaster PA DUI Lawyer Steven Kellis
+Contact Lancaster DUI Lawyer Steven Kellis